VirtualBrainLab/Urchin/README.md

 [![PyPI Version](https://img.shields.io/pypi/v/unityneuro.svg)](https://pypi.org/project/unityneuro/)

-Neuroscience Renderer for Unity is a python package that links your analysis scripts to a standalone brain renderer program, to create graphics like the ones below.
+Unity Rendering Creating Helpful Images for Neuroscience (Urchin) is a python package that links your analysis scripts to a standalone brain renderer program, to create graphics like the ones below.

 # Gallery
 <p float="left">